Kalmar is a city situated in southeastern part of Sweden, in the Småland region. The population has increased by approximately

-The bay of Malmfjärden is a semi-enclosed shallow bay located in a central part of Kalmar city, with an area of approximately 1 km2.
-90% of Malmfjärden´s surface has water depths of approximately less or equal to 1 meter with an additional part that is used for boat traffic that has a depth of approximately 2 meters.
+The bay of Malmfjärden is a semi-enclosed shallow bay located in a central part of Kalmar city, with an area of approximately 1 square kilometer.
+90 percent of Malmfjärden's surface has water depths of approximately less or equal to 1 meter with an additional part that is used for boat traffic that has a depth of approximately 2 meters.

 The LIFE SURE project has as main objective to test and demonstrate an innovative dredging system.